-And when they don’t, the underlying principles will guide the teams to make sure that they are moving continuously on the path to the goal of the House of Lean: “shortest sustainable lead time, with best quality and value to people and society.”
+And if those practices do fall short, the underlying principles will guide the teams to make sure that they are moving continuously on the path to the goal of the House of Lean: “shortest sustainable lead time, with best quality and value to people and society.”
 There is value in that, too.

 SAFe practices are based on nine concepts that have evolved from Agile principles and methods, Lean product development, systems thinking, and observation of successful enterprises.
 Each is described in detail in an article by that principle’s name.
 In addition, the embodiment of the principles appears throughout the Framework.
 They are summarized in the following sections, and each has a full article behind the link.

-Delivering the best value and quality for people and society in the shortest sustainable lead time requires a fundamental understanding of the economics of the system builder’s mission.
-Lean system builders strive to make sure that everyday decisions are made in a proper economic context.
+Delivering the best value and quality for people and society in the shortest sustainable lead time requires a fundamental understanding of the economics of building systems.
+It’s critical that everyday decisions are made in a proper economic context.
 The primary aspects include developing and communicating the strategy for incremental value delivery and creating the Value Stream Economic Framework.
 This defines the trade-offs between risk, Cost of Delay (CoD), and operational and development costs.
 In addition, every value stream must operate within the context of an approved budget, and be compliant to the guardrails which support decentralized decision-making.